Tuesday, August 20, 2024

 I didn't know of any other kid around me that watched it or cared.
 But I found science cool!

 I see on wikipedia it was popular.
-Just not in the place I lived.
+Just not in the backward place I lived.

-There are some 33 million on Twitter, but it seems to me, only around 1000 do anything at all actually worth posting about.
-The rest are busy with their going around, going nowhere, many with millions of followers, thinking the few that aren't going around, going nowhere, are strange.
+There are some 33 million on X, (Twitter), but it seems to me, only around 1000 do anything at all actually worth posting about.
+Such a tiny fraction!
+The rest are busy with their going around, going nowhere, many with millions of followers, thinking the few that aren't going around, going nowhere, like them, are strange.

 We can be found at ArtAndTechnology